AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

         text: Test bytes\nupdate\n123
         ```

--   Example 4: Use an AccessKey pair to access OSS to read and write data.
+-   Example 4: Use an AccessKey pair to access an OSS bucket to read and write data.
-    -   The content of the compressed OSS file:
+    -   The content of the compressed OSS bucket:

         ```
         Test bytes